Subscribe to the Newsletter

 Conclusion: How to Calibrate Your Radar

-The goal is not to turn off your sensitivity, but to learn how to calibrate it.
-It’s about treating the information your radar gives you as a starting point for curiosity, not as an undisputed fact.
+The goal of this work—and it is real work—is not to turn off your sensitivity, but to learn how to calibrate it.
+What I help people do is treat the information their radar gives them as a starting point for curiosity, not as an undisputed fact.

 This work is not easy, as it involves repatterning a deeply ingrained survival skill.
-Individual therapy is often the most effective space to understand the origins of your radar and to practice the skills needed to turn it from a source of anxiety into your most powerful tool for connection.
+In my practice, individual therapy is often the most effective space to understand the origins of your radar and to practice the skills needed to turn it from a source of anxiety into your most powerful tool for connection—whether with your partner or individually, in person or through online therapy.

 About the Author